 Saint: Excellent question.
 The true beauty of it all is that Mike and I have the same exact feeling about music.
 We are not genre specific- we love blues, soul, rock, funk, R&B, theater, ballads, classical…..
 Performance-wise my favorites are Otis Redding and Jackie Wilson.
 As a matter of fact, many don’t realize that Elvis gave a lot of credit to Jackie Wilson for helping him create his style performance (both his dancing and singing.)
 Some of my truest influences are Prince, Hans Zimmer, Jimi Hendrix, Led Zeppelin, Bob Dylan are a few- but I literally believe every genre has great music.
 I’m a big Adele and Amy Winehouse fan too.
 Oh and Lauryn Hill – oh my god, yes.

 What is your gig schedule like?
 How many gigs do you play and what cities are they centered around?

 Saint: At present we are slowly working on a gig schedule.
-We did a gig in November 2016 and had an immediate call back to perform every week but we are prudent.
-As a matter of fact, news already spread about our one show and had another club actually offer us standing weekly gig as well.
+We played a gig in November 2016 and had an immediate call back to perform every week but we are prudent.
+News already spread about our one show and had another club actually offer us standing weekly gig as well.
 Our goal is to reach as many different people as possible.
 When it comes to gigs, it’s not really about financial gain.
-We agreed to do another show in January- on the night of the inauguration.
+We agreed to play another gig in January- on the night of the inauguration.
 It would be fun to see how our music translates with people that night.
 We will most likely start to get really busy right before spring.
 They are currently centered in DC at the moment but we are destined to tour.

 Mike: We are currently booking shows in the district, Maryland and Virginia, but we are looking to tour regionally as the band gains traction.
 We love playing out as the interaction with our fans is truly priceless.